matomo-org/matomo/tests/README.txt

 To load VisualPHPUnit point your browser to http://path/to/piwik/trunk/tests/lib/visualphpunit/.

 VisualPHPUnit will already be configured for use with Piwik.
-You may, however, need to set the 'pear_path' config option manually.
-You'll know you need to do this if PHP cannot require the necessary files.
-To set this option, edit the file located at

-/path/to/piwik/trunk/tests/lib/visualphpunit/app/config/bootstrap.php

-and set the 'pear_path' config option.
+If you get an error such as "Warning: require_once(PHPUnit/Autoload.php)" it is because the PEAR path is not set in your php.ini.
+Edit in php.ini the value include_path to include the path to your PEAR setup, and restart Apache.

 - Running tests -